MarmikChaudhari/canvas-to-notion/README.md

 # canvas-to-notion
-a simple script to import your canvas assignments to a notion database
+a simple script to import your canvas assignments to a notion database. it can be run everyday to update the notion database with the latest assignments.